Comets

 (July 12, 2126) |

-When the Swift-Tuttle Comet (109P/Swift-Tuttle) was spottedin 1862 it had an apparent magnitude of 2 and a tail spanning 25-30° of night sky.
-The nucleus of Swift-Tuttle is 17 miles (27 km) in diameter, which is nearly triple the diameter of killer that slammed into the Earth 65,000,000 years ago and caused one of the largest extinction events in history.
+When the Swift-Tuttle Comet (109P/Swift-Tuttle) was spotted in 1862, it had an apparent magnitude of 2 and a tail spanning thirty degrees of the night sky.
+The nucleus of Swift-Tuttle is 17 miles (27 km) in diameter.
+It's nearly triple the diameter of object that slammed into the Yucatan 65,000,000 years ago and caused one of the largest extinction events in history.

 |